martinandert/babel-plugin-css-in-js/README.md

 }
 ```

-## Dynamic Styles using Function Expression
+## Dynamic Style using Function Expression

 In order to write style rules dynamically, you can use Function Expression.
 FunctionExpression gives more freedom than ObjectExpression.
 It receives `context` object as first parameter, with this, you can do any programmatic operation, such as the condition statement or the iteration statement even. `es6` syntax is also available.
 One thing to keep in mind is that the bundle file extraction and js file transformation are conducted by style rule be returned from FunctionExpression.